lionelmace/ibmcloud-utils/vpn/README.md

     * Select the Region such as Frankfurt
     * Select the VPC
     * Client IPv4 address pool: `192.168.4.0/22`
         > This range must be different from your local range and IBM Cloud IP ranges.
     * Select either high-availability (two subnets) or stand-alone (one subnet) mode.
     * Configure the client authentication with the `Client certificate` option and make sure to select the correct certificate from the list.
     * Select the Security Groups and potentialy the one created by IKS.
     * Keep the default for Additional Configuration.
     * Make sure to select the `Split Tunnel` for the Tunnel mode
         > Split tunnel: Private traffic flows through the VPN interface to the VPN tunnel, and public traffic flows through the existing LAN interface.

 1. Note the Transport protocol `UDP` and `VPN port` 443.
-You will add an inbound rule with those values in the VPC Security Group.
+You will add an inbound rule with those values in the VPC Security Group later.

-1. Download client profile from the VPN you created.
-You should have a ..ovpn file.
+1. Download the client profile from the VPN you created.
+You should have a .ovpn file.

 ## Install and Configure a local VPN